Squamish Buttress Rock Climbing

 The Buttress is a nice continuation of several lines that end on the Broadway ledge, including Diedre, Snake and Rock On.
 The former two require walking Broadway and climbing Memorial Crack (5.)
 The latter ends at the top of memorial Crack.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Squamish Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Squamish Buttress:

 Featured Route For Squamish Buttress